 Wednesday Night Sailboat Races on Clear Lake!!

-Register on-line or lose your results!!!
+Register to race on-line or lose your results!!!

 April 18, looked gloomy and a couple of rain splatters, but ended up just overcast with a nice breeze from the south.
 Excellent spectating conditions.
 For the whiners, your precious corrected times are there now.
 Here is what happened: One design and hcp get 5 items changed in the publishing part of sailwave, our scoring program.
 In case you had not noticed, the floor at Casa Mia is creaky and old and full of cracks into which things fall. and get lost.
 More easily this year than last, hence we say nothing....